Bhumibol Adulyadej: Death

-King Bhumibol Adulyadej died in Siriraj Hospital in Bangkok, Thailand on 13 October 2016, at 15:52 local time, at the age of 88, as announced by the royal palace later that day.
+Bhumibol died aged 88 at Siriraj Hospital in Bangkok on 13 October 2016, at 15:52 local time, as announced by the royal palace later that day.
 The following day, his body was taken by motorcade to the Grand Palace for the customary bathing rite.
 Thousands of the bereaved public lined the route, demonstrating their affection for their "king of kings".
 The royal procession arrived at the Grand Palace through Viset Chaisri Gate at 17:00.
 His only son and the next in line to rule the kingdom, Crown Prince Maha Vajiralongkorn, presided over the bathing ritual at Phiman Rattaya Throne Hall.

 A royal cremation ceremony took place over five days at the end of October 2017.
 The actual cremation, which was not broadcast on television, was held in the late evening of 26 October 2017.
 Following cremation his ashes were taken to the Grand Palace and were enshrined at the Chakri Maha Phasat Throne Hall (royal remains), the Royal Cemetery at Wat Ratchabophit and the Wat Bowonniwet Vihara Royal Temple (royal ashes).
 Following burial, the mourning period officially ended on midnight of 30 October 2017, after which Thais resumed wearing regular colours while they awaited the future coronation of King Vajiralongkorn, which was hosted between 4–6 May 2019.